 Always operate the welder with the hinged doors closed as these provide maximum protection from moving parts and insure proper cooling air flow.
-Operating with the left engine door upright will block the flow of cooling air and will overheat the engine.

 Read carefully the Safety Precautions page in the Instruction Manual before operating this machine.
 Always follow these and any other safety procedures included in this manual and in the engine instruction manuals.